Farmers' markets in Toronto by day of the week

 St. Lawrence Market., 5 a.m. until 3 p.m.

-While the north market's under construction, visit the weekly farmers' market in the big tent at 125 The Esplanade just south of the market building.
+Visit the weekly farmers' market in the big tent at 125 The Esplanade, just south of the market building.
 Come early because the good stuff sells fast.

 Humber Bay Park West, 9 a.m. until 2 p.m.

-Get fresh food and amazing skyline views at this west end market, featuring hyper local vendors, such as the Cheese Boutique.
+Get fresh food and amazing skyline views at this west end market right by the lake, featuring hyper local vendors.

 GO Parking Lot at 1865 Weston Rd., 7 a.m. until 2 p.m.

-This market has been around for nearly 40 years and it runs from May to October every year.
-There's lots to eat here, including fruit, veggies and treats from CCs Creations and World of Cake Decorating.
+This market near the intersection at Weston Road and Lawrence Avenue Weast has been around for nearly 40 years and it runs from May to October every year.
+There's lots to eat here including fruit, veggies and treats.

 Withrow Park, 9 a.m. until 1 p.m.